barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 1. Permissions - if the script cannot see any route tables check that the permissions are correctly assigned to the subscription, route tables and the script is using the correct ones in the automation account
 2. Test Mode - to prevent inadvertent damage the script defaults to test mode, but make sure you turn this off before you go live.
+3. The powershell is updated to v6 but the previous generations command is still present on line 184 in case an Error with Get-AzureRMResources or Find-AzureRMResources occurs.